 This policy typically provides coverage for:

-If you run a small landscaping business, you may want to look into adding contractor’s equipment insurance to your general liability insurance or business owner's policy.
+If you run a small landscaping business, you may want to look into adding contractor’s equipment insurance to your general liability insurance or business owner's policy (BOP).
 This insurance provides coverage for up to $10,000.
-For more expensive equipment, you may need inland marine insurance.

 Contractor’s tools and equipment insurance is a type of inland marine insurance designed specifically for contracting and construction businesses.
 Talk to a licensed Insureon agent about contractor’s equipment coverage for your lawn care or landscaping business.

 When you apply for contractor’s tools and equipment insurance, you’ll provide an estimate of how much your landscaping equipment is worth.
 A licensed Insureon agent will help you secure a policy that matches your business risk and equipment value.
-Whether you specialize in landscape design or irrigation systems, we can help you find the right coverage for your business.
+You'll get the right amount of protection, without paying for more than you need.

-Contractor’s tools and equipment insurance protects the equipment you need to run your business, but it doesn’t provide coverage for other common risks.
-Business owners in lawn care, tree service, and other landscaping professions should also consider:
+Contractor’s tools and equipment insurance protects the equipment you need to run your business, but it doesn’t cover other common risks.
+Landscaping professionals should also consider:

 Commercial auto insurance: This policy covers vehicles owned by your landscaping business.
 It typically pays for accidents, vehicle theft, and certain types of damage.

-Are you ready to safeguard your lawn care, irrigation, tree service, or other landscaping business with contractor’s tools and equipment insurance, or another policy?
+Are you ready to safeguard your landscaping business with contractor’s tools and equipment insurance, or another policy?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.